paulmad/mod-check/readme.txt

-here is the text to change and make merge conflict
+here is some new text

 master:
 create branch1: paulfeature1